nicolargo/glances/docs/index.rst

 present a maximum of information in a minimum of space, ideally to fit in a classical 80x24 terminal or higher to have additional information.
 It can adapt dynamically the displayed information depending on the terminal size.

 It can also work in client/server mode.
-Remote monitoring could be done via terminal or web interface.
+Remote monitoring could be done via terminal or Web interface.

 Glances is written in Python and uses the `psutil`_ library to get information from your system.

+Stats can also be exported to external time/value databases.

 .. _psutil: https://github.com/giampaolo/psutil